speedrun-hq/speedrun/documentation/docs/dev-intent-call.md

-# Intents for Smart Contract Calls
+# Intents for Contract Calls

 ## Overview